drez3000/gdpr-blaster-userscript/README.md

 ## License

-This is an open source project licensed under MIT.
+This is an open source project released under MIT license.
 See `LICENSE` file for details.